OliverLysa/observatory-data-prep/README.md

 ### Classification matching

+Data is presented in the observatory dashboard categorised by the UNU-54 classification developed by UNU (Wang et al., 2012; [Forti, Baldé and Kuehr, 2018](https://collections.unu.edu/eserv/UNU:6477/RZ_EWaste_Guidelines_LoRes.pdf)).
+The objective of this classification system is to group products by 'similar function, comparable material composition (in terms of hazardous substances and valuable materials) and related end-of-life attributes...in addition to...a homogeneous average weight and life-time distribution' in order to simplify quantitative assessment.
+For instance, an average mass can be applied to each UNU category without skewing aggregates.

-Script imports classifications and makes correlation tables for moving between these.
+The [script](https://github.com/OliverLysa/observatory/blob/main/scripts/classification_matching/UNU_classification_matching.R) imports classifications and makes correlation tables where required for moving between these in order to aggregate across different sources.

 1. Imports the UNU-HS6 correspondence table from Balde *et al.*
 2. Imports the CN8 classification for 8-digit trade data